prmr/COMP303Starter/README.md

 7. While you're at it, clone the [JetUML](https://github.com/prmr/JetUML) project into your Eclipse workspace.
 For convenience, you can also [install it](https://github.com/prmr/JetUML/blob/master/docs/install.md).
 8. Similarly, clone the [Minesweeper](https://github.com/prmr/Minesweeper) and [Solitaire](https://github.com/prmr/Solitaire) projects into your Eclipse workspace.

+> If you do get a build error, make sure you have the correct version of Java installed, and issue the command `Project | Clean... | Clean all projects`.
+This will force the code to recompile and solve most problems due to out of date or improperly synched files, which sometimes happens.

 To ensure that everything works and start experimenting:

 1. In package `demo`, right-click on the file `Welcome.java` and select `Run As... | Java Application`.
 You should see a small GUI application appear.
 Try the different buttons which should do trigger some interaction from the user interface.